Egress Gateway Best Practices

 - Create two subnets in the VPC (e.g.,

-0.0.0.0/0 → NAT Gatewayto thework-subnetroute table. - Do not add NAT gateway routes to the
+0.0.0.0/0 → NAT Gatewayto thework-subnetroute table. - Do not add a NAT gateway route to the

 egress-subnetroute table. - Use